-On Mideast Peace Plan, 'We Are Aiming For The Home Run': White House Adviser
+White House Adviser: On Mideast Peace Plan, 'We Are Aiming For The Home Run'

 If there's traction on the political engagement, once we reveal the political plan, then we will certainly look into restoring certain things and trying to improve lives along the way.
 It is very important to us to improve lives.

-But at the moment ... we have not only non-engagement but actually boycotts undermining of all of our efforts.
-Insults hurled at the president, our ambassador to Israel.
-Many members of the administration.
+But at the moment ... we have not only non-engagement but actually boycotts undermining ... all of our efforts.
+Insults hurled at the president, our ambassador to Israel, many members of the administration.
 It is not a wise use of U.S. taxpayer money to keep feeding into a system where there is no positive momentum.

 On criticism of the U.S. taking an all-or-nothing approach instead of confidence-building steps